Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 About Kristin McIntyre, MS, LPC, NCC EMDR Certified

-Additionally, Kristin is a certified PREPARE-ENRICH facilitator since 2008, which is the #1 pre-marital and marriage assessment for over 40 years, and is an extremely useful tool for identifying the underlying issues in couple relationships more quickly.
+Additionally, Kristin is a certified PREPARE-ENRICH facilitator since 2008, which is the #1 pre-marital and marriage assessment for over 40 years.
+It is an extremely useful tool for quickly identifying the underlying issues in couple relationships.

-Kristin is also fully certified through an EMDRIA approved program in Eye Movement Desensitization and Reprocessing (EMDR).
-To be fully “EMDR Certified” requires significantly more education, training, and supervised practice than what is required to be “EMDR Trained.”
-EMDR Certification requires additional education and practice requirements as part of the renewal process every two years.
-Kristin also maintains membership with the EMDR International Association.
+Kristin is also an EMDR practitioner fully certified through an EMDRIA approved program in Eye Movement Desensitization and Reprocessing (EMDR).
+To be “EMDR Certified” requires significantly more education, training, and supervised practice than what is required to be “EMDR Trained.”
+EMDR Certification also requires additional continuing education to stay current and accountable in the practice of EMDR as part of the certification renewal every two years.

 Please continue reading below about EMDR qualifications to learn more about the qualitative and experiential difference between an “EMDR Certified” clinician and an “EMDR Trained” clinician.